hickeng/financial/usage.md

 This section is about getting all of the input data needed.
 Once gathered, you should back this up and keep it in case of future reference.

+NOTE: when entering dates into the sheet, use ISO date format, YYYY-MM-DD as it's unambiguous.
+Ambiguous formats such as the standard US MM/DD/YY have translated incorrectly for people and cause problems in lookup of data.
+I'll be updating the sheet to render dates using YYY-Month-DD with a textual month name, eg. 1970-Jan-01 so it's very apparent if there's been a date entry error.

 ## Gathering documents from eTrade

 There's various documents we need to export from eTrade.